CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol4-exe1-Secure-Workloads-with-Defender-for-Cloud .md

 In this lab, you will complete the following tasks:
 - Task 1: Create a Log Analytics Workspace
 - Task 2: Enable Microsoft Defender for Cloud for Servers and DBs
-- Task 3: Vulnerability Assessment and Review
+- Task 3: Enable Vulnerability Assessment and Review recommendations

 ## Architecture Diagram